 Japan Airlines emerged from bankruptcy to become Asia's most profitable airline in 2012.
 Chua Boon Kian, Kuala Lumpur-based research analyst with MIDF Amanah Investment Bank Berhad, said it would be premature to completely rule out bankruptcy for Malaysian Airlines.

 "I expect the company to file for bankruptcy within the next couple of quarters," Chua said.
 "It is unlikely the government will inject any new equity."

-A Reuters analysis of Malaysian Airlines' financial statements shows that its cash balance of 3.25 billion ringgit (601.8 million pounds) at the end of the first quarter would be exhausted in about six quarters if it continued to bleed losses at its current pace.
+A Reuters analysis of Malaysian Airlines' financial statements shows its cash balance of 3.25 billion ringgit (601.5 million pounds) at the end of the first quarter would be exhausted in about six quarters if it continued to bleed losses at its current pace.

 The airline has had negative operating cash flow for the past three years, which means it is not generating enough cash to meet its day-to-day operating costs.

 Malaysian Airlines reduced its unit costs during the last quarter, but several analysts said it was too large to function profitably, and should cut down loss-making routes and sell certain assets.

 "It needs to break into smaller units, sell assets which have value, and restructure routes which are not making money," said Mohshin Aziz, an analyst with Maybank Investment Bank Research.